 Chanie Mandel introduces Liana who takes challah on behalf of all.
-Liana, who grew up unobservant, was injured badly in a bus accident thunderous 'Amen'.
+Liana, who grew up unobservant, was injured badly in a bus accident by the caring and compassion of her fellow Jews.
 "I couldn't believe the unity of the Jewish people.
+I felt proud to be Jewish."
+Today, she is healed both physically and spiritually.
+Her children are receiving a proper Jewish education.
+Liana makes the bracha and 1,200 women respond with a thunderous 'Amen'.